Industrial Data-Service-Knowledge Governance: Toward Integrated and Trusted Intelligence: Foundations of Trustworthy Industrial Governance

 \section{Foundations of Trustworthy Industrial Governance}

 Trustworthy governance in industrial intelligence cannot be reduced to a mere extension of enterprise data management or generic AI assurance.
-It must be rooted in the cyber-physical reality of production systems where digital decisions directly actuate physical processes, and where trust failures propagate across organizational, temporal, and technological boundaries with tangible consequences.
-This section establishes the conceptual bedrock for a unified governance paradigm by first characterizing the distinctive traits of industrial data and services that shape trust requirements, then formalizing a multidimensional trust model with layer-specific semantics, and finally diagnosing why existing governance frameworks fall short in addressing these intertwined challenges.
-Together, these foundations motivate the integrative approach of \textsc{Trisk}, to be introduced in Section~\ref{sec:trisk}.
+It must be rooted in the cyber-physical reality of networked production systems, where digital decisions actuate physical processes and trust failures propagate across organizational, temporal, and communication boundaries with tangible consequences.
+This section establishes the conceptual bedrock for a unified governance paradigm by: (i) characterizing the distinctive traits of industrial data and services that couple trust to network dynamics; (ii) formalizing a multidimensional trust model with layer-specific semantics grounded in information, decision, and game theory; (iii) presenting a unified, communication-aware trust aggregation framework enabling computable reasoning; and (iv) diagnosing why existing frameworks fail to bridge the network-governance semantic gap.
+These foundations motivate the integrative, network-co-design approach of \textsc{TRISK}, introduced in Section~\ref{sec:trisk}.